sander76/mspyteams/README.md

 There are more ms teams card libaries available, like [pymsteams](https://github.com/rveachkc/pymsteams) and [msteams](https://github.com/johanjeppsson/msteams), and I have thought of adapting them to my needs by doing pull requests etc.
 However, my goals were to provide a library that complies with pep8 (no camelcasing), doing an sans-io implementation, using flit, trying to get github actions running in combination with nox and learning some more along the way.
 So to do that effectively, I thought it would be best to do a library from scratch.
 And there you go..

+## Usage

+For a complete description of the Card API go [here](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference)